School To Work

 Who is providing these services?

-The Arc, Oneida-Lewis Chapter, in collaboration with Oneida-Madison BOCES, provides students with disabilities meaningful community-based integrative preparation for employment to assist with the transition from school-to-work.
+The Arc, Oneida-Lewis Chapter, in collaboration with Oneida-Herkimer-Madison BOCES and Jefferson-Lewis BOCES, provides students with disabilities meaningful community-based integrative preparation for employment to assist with the transition from school to work.

 • Life skills